krishna9358/krishna9358/README.md

-I like web and deep neural nets.
+I like web and training neural nets.